Mohammed Kaikobad: Club career

 In 1964, he was invited to play for East Pakistan Government Press in the Dhaka First Division Football League by the club's striker Azab Ali.
-Initially, the Press team hesitated to play Kaikobad as a central defender due to his small stature; however, he cemented his position after his impressive performance in his debut game against Dhaka Wanderers Club on 30 May 1964, which saw the club end their six-game winless run.
+Initially, the Press team hesitated to play Kaikobad as a central defender due to his small stature; however, he cemented his position after his impressive performance in his debut game against Dhaka Wanderers on 30 May 1964, which saw the club end their six-game winless run.
 He was made club captain in 1966, and the following year, he joined Rahmatganj MFS, where he spent two seasons.

 In 1965, Kaikobad trialed for the East Pakistan youth football team for Lahore.
 The following year, he won the inter-district football tournament with the Cumilla District team.
 In 1968, he played for the Dhaka University team that won the East Pakistan inter-university knockout competition under the leadership of Zakaria Pintoo.
 In 1969, Kaikobad featured in the East Pakistan Combined University team at the East Zone of the National Football Championship.
 The team then went on to participate in the main round in Lahore.
 During the 1969–70 edition of the tournament, Kaikobad played for Chittagong Division, the eventual champions.

 In 1969, Kaikobad joined Mohammedan SC and played there until his retirement.
 He won the First Division League title in 1969, 1975, and 1976.
 He also played for Mohammedan during a 0–1 defeat to the touring Mohun Bagan AC on 11 May 1972 at the Dhaka Stadium.
 Kaikobad was also part of the team that won the inaugural Independence Cup in 1972, starting in the final against East End Club in their eventual 3–1 victory.
 He also captained the club in 1977, which was his final year as an active player due to a recurring knee injury.

 International career

+Shadhin Bangla

-On 5 March 1971, after returning from Multan with the Chittagong Division from the National Football Championship, Kaikobad moved to Cumilla following Operation Searchlight.
+On 5 March 1971, after returning from Multan with the Chittagong Division team after taking part in the National Football Championship, Kaikobad witnessed the early stages of Operation Searchlight and subsequently moved to Comilla.
 He then went to Agartala, India, to join the Melaghar Camp for the Bangladesh Liberation War.
 There he met East Pakistan Press footballer Subhas Saha and joined Birendra Club in the Tripura Football League, along with Nowsheruzzaman and Enayetur Rahman.
 While at Birendra Club, they were invited by the Bangladesh Sports Association to join the Shadhin Bangla football team at Mujibnagar.
 Before leaving, Kaikobad captained Joy Bangla XI in an exhibition match against Tripura XI on 4 July, which ended in a 1–2 defeat.
 Kaikobad was included in the starting lineup for the Shadhin Bangla football team's inaugural match against Nadia XI in the Nadia district of West Bengal on 25 July 1971.
 The game ended in a 2–2 draw as the team went on to play a total of 16 friendly matches to raise international awareness and economic support for the liberation war.